Here’s How To Strikethrough Text in Gmail

 You can repeat both the above methods again to remove strikethrough from the text.

-Google introducing strikethrough button natively in Gmail has really made email composing easier on the desktop.
+Google introducing the strikethrough button natively in Gmail has really made email composing easier on the desktop.
 Unfortunately, this option still isn’t available on Gmail Android and iOS apps.
 You’ll have to depend on a third-party editor if you need to strikethrough text on your smartphone.
 If you have any questions, feel free to ask in the comments below.